kukuu/games/README.md

 ### Beat the Computer!

-This is  a web application GAME - Rock, Paper, Scissors, using vanilla JavaScript with best practices.
+This is  a web application GAME - Rock, Paper, Scissors, using vanilla JavaScript with some of its best practices.
 Including es6 and some new  JavaScript API objects.

 This game has been engineered to be played against the Computer.